Bricklin SV-1: Technical features

-The SV-1 is a two-door, two-seat hatchback with gull-wing doors, hidden headlamps and a front-engine, rear-wheel-drive layout.
+The SV-1 is a two-door, two-seat hatchback with gull-wing doors, hidden headlamps, and a front-engine, rear-wheel-drive layout.
 Its bodywork is a composite material made up of acrylic resin bonded to a fibreglass substrate.
 The acrylic is impregnated with the body's colour, which had the potential to reduce costs, as it eliminated the need for the factory to paint the cars in a separate step.
 The five "Safety" colours offered were one of the few options buyers had.

 The doors, which weigh 90 lb each, are raised by hydraulic cylinders controlled by switches in the interior, and take up to 12 seconds to open or close.
 The system is sensitive to the condition of the car's battery, as well as being prone to breakdown.
 The system uses a single hydraulic pump and has no hydraulic interlock, so opening one door and closing the other at the same time has the potential to destroy the pump.

-The Bricklin's chassis is a steel perimeter frame with an integrated roll-over structure.
+The Bricklin's chassis is a steel perimeter frame with an integral roll cage.
 The front and rear bumpers are designed to absorb the force of a 5 mph impact.

 The front suspension uses A-arms and coil springs and is made up of parts shared with a variety of existing AMC models.
 At the rear is a Hotchkiss system of leaf springs on a live axle.

 Braking is by power-assisted 11 in discs in front and 10 in drums in back.
 Kelsey-Hayes provided the brake components for Bricklins built from 1974 to early 1975, after which the car used parts from Bendix.

 Production Bricklins are powered by one of two OHV V8 engines, depending on the year of manufacture.
 Cars built in 1974 received a 360 cuin AMC V8 from American Motors.
 With a single four-barrel carburetor this engine produces 220 hp and 315 ftlb of torque.
 Transmission options for the year are a 3-speed Torque Command automatic (AMC's rebranded TorqueFlite 727) or a BorgWarner T-10 4-speed manual.
 Of the 772 cars built in 1974, 137 received the manual.
 Cars built in 1975 mounted a 351 cuin Windsor V8 from Ford, a change which required an extensive redesign of the car's subframe.
 With a single two-barrel carburetor this later engine produces 175 hp and 286 ftlb of torque.
 As Ford had no manual transmission EPA certified for the 351W engine, transmission options were limited to the Ford FMX 3-speed automatic.

 The cars have no cigarette lighters or ashtrays.
 There is also no provision for a spare tire.